chinapedia/wikipedia.abstract.en/Page/Rocket.md

 However, as speeds rise, the resultant exhaust speed goes down, and the overall vehicle energetic efficiency rises, reaching a peak of around 100% of the engine efficiency when the vehicle is travelling exactly at the same speed that the exhaust is emitted.
 In this case the exhaust would ideally stop dead in space behind the moving vehicle, taking away zero energy, and from conservation of energy, all the energy would end up in the vehicle.
 The efficiency then drops off again at even higher speeds as the exhaust ends up traveling forwards – trailing behind the vehicle.

-Average_propulsive_efficiency_of_rockets.pngFrom these principles it can be shown that the propulsive efficiency η_(p) for a rocket moving at speed u with an exhaust velocity c is:
+From these principles it can be shown that the propulsive efficiency η_(p) for a rocket moving at speed u with an exhaust velocity c is:

 $$\eta_p= \frac {2 \frac {u} {c}} {1 + ( \frac {u} {c} )^2 }$$
 [88]